FabianBB/TRP/README.md

 running a single algorithm, as well as good predictive power of the meta-features.

-Index Terms—Traveling Repairman, Minimum Latency Problem, Meta-algorithms, Meta-heuristics, Algorithm Selection
+Index Terms—Traveling Repairman, Minimum Latency Problem, Meta-algorithms, Meta-heuristics, Algorithm Selection